 To add another adjustment layer:

 - Name the layer, whatever you’d like.
 For example, let’s call it “Color Correction.”

 - Double-click the top most layer to bring up the Properties panel for that layer.
 Click OK to accept the current values.

-- Go ahead and click OK again so that the next step is applied to both layers.
+- Go ahead and click OK again to apply the next step to both layers.

 - Now select the Layer Mask icon.
 A mask appears around the entire image.

 - With the Magic Wand selected, click inside the masked area.
 All pixels within the selection become transparent.
 Anywhere else becomes opaque.

 - Use the Brush tool, Paint Bucket tool, or Eraser tool to fill the space with some neutral gray.